Raffaello/sdl2-hyper-sonic-drivers/README.md

 ### XMI Files

-eXtended MIDI files those will be converted to MIDI Format 2 when there is more than 1 track. each track is like a format 0 MIDI file with eXtensions.
+eXtended MIDI files will be converted to MIDI Format 2 when there is more than 1 track. each track is like a format 0 MIDI file with eXtensions.